 Total direct compensation is targeted at the median (50th percentile) of the comparator group.
 Pay mix varies from year to year.
 The target ranges in the table below depend on the executive's responsibilities and ability to influence business results.
-The actual pay mix depends on corporate, business unit and individual performance, as well as GOCOM's discretion.
+The actual pay mix depends on corporate, Business Unit and individual performance, as well as GOCOM's discretion.
 This mix allows GOCOM to provide a competitive total direct compensation package while ensuring that a significant portion of each executive's compensation is performance-based, and therefore, pay at risk.

 CEO Other senior executives

-Fixed Cash Salary 25% to 40% 35% to 50%
+Fixed Cash Salary 20% to 35% 30% to 50%

-Variable Cash Short-term incentive plan 35% to 75% 35% to 60%
+Variable Cash Short-term incentive plan 35% to 60% 40% to 55%

-Equity Mid-term incentive plan 0% to 35% 0% to 25%

-Equity Long-term incentive plan 0% to 35% 0% to 25%
+Equity Long-term incentive plan 0% to 40% 0% to 15%

-Total pay at risk 75% to 60% 65% to 50%
+Total pay at risk 80% to 65% 70% to 50%

 Total 100% 100%